aksharmty/paypal/README.md

 change database details in config.php

 define('PAYPAL_ID', 'Insert_PayPal_Business_Email');  replace this define('PAYPAL_ID', 'your_PayPal_Business_Email');
+define('PAYPAL_SANDBOX', TRUE); //TRUE or FALSE
+Use FALSE for live account
+Use TRUE for sandbox account

 <----------------------------------------------------------------->
 Auto Return and Payment Data Transfer on PayPal Sandbox Account